PuruVJ/puruvjdev2/src/blog/declaring-undying-love-for-typescript.md

 What all you can do with this is limitless.
 You can mix and match these types for all kinds of different requirements.

-> Note: If 2 types contain same property(in this case `id`), their types must same too, or TypeScript will error out
+> Note: If 2 types contain same property(in this case `id`), their types must be same too, or TypeScript will error out

 # I <mark>Pick</mark> you